jlmelville/sneer/docs/optimization.md

-Most t-SNE implementations follow the optimization technique given by the [t-SNE paper](http://jmlr.org/papers/v9/vandermaaten08a.html): the direction of optimization is basic gradient descent with a momentum term, and an adaptive step size, which requires setting a learning rate, epsilon.
+Most t-SNE implementations follow the optimization technique given by the [t-SNE paper](http://jmlr.org/papers/v9/vandermaaten08a.html): the direction of optimization is basic gradient descent with a momentum term, and an adaptive step size, which requires setting a learning rate, `epsilon`.

 This works well for t-SNE, and it's fast, but in my experience it can cause divergence when a non t-SNE embedding method is used.
 For this reason,